jularina/fd-sense/README.md

 # Bayesian sensitivity analysis toolkit

-**stein-sense** is a Python toolkit for **Bayesian sensitivity analysis** using the **Kernel Stein Discrepancy (KSD)**.
+A Python-based toolkit for **Bayesian sensitivity analysis** using the **Kernel Stein Discrepancy (KSD)**.
 It provides a modular framework for:
 - Computing prior and posterior KSD
-- Performing parametric and nonparametric sensitivity analysis
+- Performing parametric and nonparametric sensitivity analysis to the loss learning rates and priors
-- Optimizing perturbations to priors subject to KSD constraints
 - Visualizing sensitivity results

 ---

-## 📚 Features
+## Features

+- **Distributions Support**
+  - Gaussian (both univariate and multivariate)
+  - Inverse-Wishart
-- **Bayesian model definitions**
+  - Log-normal
-  Support for Gaussian, inverse-Wishart, log-normal priors, and extensible to custom distributions.
+  - can be extended to custom distributions

-- **Kernel Stein Discrepancy computations**
+- **KSD computations**
-  - Posterior KSD
+  - KSD between posterior samples and candidate posterior
-  - Prior KSD
+  - KSD between prior samples and candidate prior

-  - Flexible kernel selection (e.g., inverse multiquadric)
+- **Kernels**
+  - Inverse multiquadric

-- **Optimization tools**
+- **Optimization tools for sensitivity analysis**
   - Parametric corner-point search
-  - Nonparametric basis expansions (e.g., RBFs, polynomials)
-  - Semidefinite programming (SDP) relaxation for non-convex QCQP problems
+  - Nonparametric basis expansions (e.g., RBFs, polynomials) with SDP relaxation for non-convex QCQP problems
-  - KSD-minimizing solutions

 - **Plotting utilities**
-  Visualizations for:
   - Prior vs posterior samples
   - Log prior approximations for different optimization settings
   - Comparisons between SDP and direct KSD minimization

 - **Configuration-driven**
-  Uses [Hydra](https://hydra.cc/) for flexible experiment configuration via YAML files.
+   [Hydra](https://hydra.cc/) for flexible experiment configuration via YAML files.

 ---

+## Contributions

+We are happy with any help in adding distributions, kernels and models to the project!

+---

+## License